rapyuta-robotics/rapyuta-io-docs/hugo/content/5_deep-dives/52_software-development/522_trigger-and-rollback-builds.md

 Suppose the current build generation number is _i_.
 If you update the source code in the git repository, you may want to trigger a new build to reflect the new code changes.
 As a result, a new build generation number _(i+1)_ is generated.
 To trigger a new build, select the particular build and click **Trigger build** for that build.
-You are prompted to ent

 You may always **Trigger** a new build irrespective of the status of the previous build.
 That is you can trigger a new build from either a **Complete** build or an